The 10-Point Data Engineering Due Diligence Checklist for 2026

 - Roadmap Awareness: Check their knowledge of the platform’s future.
 Ask: “What upcoming features on the [Your Platform] roadmap are most relevant to our industry, and how would you incorporate them into our architecture over the next 12 months?”

-Key Takeaway: The best partners don’t just use a cloud platform; they master it.
-They should demonstrate a clear history of delivering platform-native solutions, speak fluently about cost drivers like warehouse credits or DBUs, and provide strategic advice based on the platform’s evolving capabilities.
+Key Takeaway: The best partners don’t just use a cloud platform, they master it.
+Look for a clear history of platform-native solutions, fluent discussion of cost drivers like warehouse credits or DBUs, and advice grounded in where the platform is actually headed, not a generic pitch that would apply to any vendor.

 The evaluation here focuses on their practical approach to managing work, communication, and risk.
-A mature data engineering partner will have a well-defined process, whether it’s Scrum, a hybrid model, or a phased delivery, backed by clear governance structures like steering committees and regular stakeholder reviews.
-Their ability to manage the project is as important as their ability to write the code.
-A firm that cannot articulate its change control process is a major red flag, signaling potential for scope creep and budget overruns.
+A mature partner has a well-defined process, whether Scrum, a hybrid model, or phased delivery, backed by governance structures like steering committees and regular stakeholder reviews.
+A firm that can’t articulate its change control process is a red flag for scope creep and budget overruns down the line.

 Evidence to Request and Questions to Ask